March 20, 2020

 Italian with English supertitles

 Verdi’s hot-blooded thriller emphasizes the “grand” in grand opera.
 The innocent Leonora is caught in a love triangle from which there is no escape.
-Stage Director John Hoomes and Lighting & Projection Designer Barry Steele — the team that brought you Florencia in the Amazon — create a new production designed exclusively for Pensacola Opera.
+The Count di Luna is enamored with Leonora, but he fears a rival, a troubadour, who has been heard serenading her.
+Stage director John Hoomes and projection designer Barry Steele (Florencia in the Amazon, 2019) return to create an innovative, vivid production.

 Cast and Creatives

 Praised for her “stunning dynamic range and control”, soprano Mary Evelyn Hangley has been featured on the stages of The Glimmerglass Festival, Minnesota Opera, and the War Memorial Opera House in San Francisco.

 In 2019, Mary will be joining San Francisco Opera for a prestigious Adler Fellowship and in January, she will make her debut with the Sacramento Philharmonic.
 As an Adler Fellow, she will give two Schwabacher Recitals and will perform with the Oakland Symphony.
 In addition, this spring Mary will be featured as the soprano soloist in the Verdi Requiem at her alma mater, SUNY Fredonia.